Eppo-exp/eppo-ios-sdk/README.md

 ## Philosophy

 Eppo's SDKs are built for simplicity, speed and reliability.
-Flag configurations are compressed and distributed over a global CDN (Fastly), typically reaching end users in under 15ms.
-Those configurations are then cached locally, ensuring that each assignment is made instantly.
-Each SDK is as light as possible, with evaluation logic at around [25 simple lines of code](https://github.com/Eppo-exp/js-client-sdk-common/blob/b903bbbca21ca75c0ab49d894951eb2f1fc6c85b/src/evaluator.ts#L34-L59).
-The simple typed functions listed above are all developers need to know about, abstracting away the complexity of the underlying set of features.
+Flag configurations are compressed and distributed over a global CDN (Fastly), typically reaching your servers in under 15ms.
+Server SDKs continue polling Eppo’s API at 30-second intervals.
+Configurations are then cached locally, ensuring that each assignment is made instantly.
+Evaluation logic within each SDK consists of a few lines of simple numeric and string comparisons.
+The typed functions listed above are all developers need to understand, abstracting away the complexity of the Eppo's underlying (and expanding) feature set.

-## React

-Visit the [Eppo docs](https://docs.geteppo.com/sdks/client-sdks/#usage-in-react) for best practices when using this SDK within a React context.